 Making an Offer

-If you find a timeshare you want to buy on the resale market, the next step is making an offer.
+If you find an ad you want to purchase on the resale market, the next step is making an offer.
 When you browse the secondary market on Timeshares Only, all you have to do is fill out an offer form on any of the timeshares posted for sale.
 For immediate assistance, you can also call us at 1-800-610-2734.
 We’re open Monday – Friday from 9 AM – 9 PM EST.

 Timeshare Closing Costs